 Now it’s time to take action.

-If the majority are expressing an idea or thought without identifying your audience, asking a question, providing a hashtag, or using an image, I want you to commit your next 10 Tweets for engagement.
+If the majority are expressing an idea or thought without identifying your audience, asking a question, providing a hashtag, or using an image, I want you to commit your next 10 posts for engagement.

-- Talk TO your target audience.
+- Talk to your target audience.

 - Use an image or GIF to break through the void and grab someone’s attention.